dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018-10-16-react-native-tts/2018-10-16-react-native-tts-en.md

 we only write a blog post if we have used libraries. so we will add contents to here when we use.

 if you want to knwo how to use, see official site.
-- official site: [react-native-tts](https://github.com/ak1394/react-native-tts){:rel="nofollow noreferrer" :target="_blank" }
+- official site: [react-native-tts](https://github.com/ak1394/react-native-tts){:rel="nofollow noreferrer" target="_blank" }

 ## text-to-speech.
 implement text-to-speech feature by below code.

 {% include_relative common/usage.md %}

-- setDefaultLanguage: this is default language code. if you want to knwo language codes, see [Language codes](https://docs.fedoraproject.org/en-US/Fedora_Contributor_Documentation/1/html/Users_Guide/appe-Users_Guide-Language_codes.html){:rel="nofollow noreferrer" :target="_blank" }
+- setDefaultLanguage: this is default language code. if you want to knwo language codes, see [Language codes](https://docs.fedoraproject.org/en-US/Fedora_Contributor_Documentation/1/html/Users_Guide/appe-Users_Guide-Language_codes.html){:rel="nofollow noreferrer" target="_blank" }
 - speak: tts will speak this sentence.

 ## configure default voice